Skip to main content

 • grinding

 • “It isn't too grindy, but it also isn't too oversimplified.
 The entire relationship system, where you can make friends or foes for life, definitely adds flavor to the game.
-For example, when a guard dies in a zombie attack, but you killed the zombies first, the trader comes in thinking you killed the guard, which shows that you can make two factions hostile towards each other by basically implicating them.”
+For example, if a guard dies in a zombie attack but you killed the zombies first, a trader might mistakenly think you killed the guard, which can cause hostility between factions.”

 • “Base building is fun, not tedious.”